alekseyl/mini-apivore/README.md

   init_swagger('apidocs.json')

   # swagger checker initialized once per init_swagger call,
+  # but when you are testing one schema -- you can inherit from this class only ones,
-  # but since we inheriting from this class, and checking resources in dedicated classes
+  # and check resources in dedicated classes.
-  # then we need redefine original swagger_checker
+  # In that case you need redefine original swagger_checker, to map to exact
   def swagger_checker;
     SWAGGER_CHECKERS[MiniApivoreTest]
   end